serverpod/serverpod_docs/versioned_docs/version-1.2.0/05-concepts/06-database/03-relations/01-one-to-one.md

 An object relation field gives a big advantage when fetching data.
 Utilizing [relational queries](../relation-queries) enables filtering based on relation attributes or optionally including the related data in the result.

-No `parent` keyword is needed here because the relational table is inferred from the type on the field.
+No `parent` keyword is not needed here because the relational table is inferred from the type on the field.

 ### Optional relation